|

 www.bookreviewsbycrystal.blogspot.com

-I have read and reviewed two books written by Hannah Stone, "Forever Our
+and reviewed two books written by Hannah Stone, "Forever Our Angels" and "Remembering Our Angels" and I feel that these companion

-reading for understanding and gaining support for the pain experienced during child loss.
+books should be added to everyone's list of resource reading for understanding and gaining support for the pain experienced

-collection of personal stories told from the heart of fathers and mothers who have experienced the pain we know all too well,
+"Forever Our Angels" is a collection of personal stories told from the heart of fathers and mothers

-the pain of losing a child through miscarriage.
-The stories are easy to read, and you will relate in a way that makes the
+who have experienced the pain we know all too well, the pain of losing a child through miscarriage.
+The stories are easy to

-stories seem personal and will leave you feeling like you have a friend who is walking this path with you.
+read, and you will relate in a way that makes the stories seem personal and will leave you feeling like you have a friend

-Our Angels" is a book that is written sincerely and has language that every parent who has experienced loss will understand.
+"Remembering Our Angels" is a book that is written sincerely and has language that

-The emotional ties, the physical pain, and the trauma of loss are all dealt with in the stories.
-After reading this book you
+every parent who has experienced loss will understand.
+The emotional ties, the physical pain, and the trauma of loss are all

-will never feel alone in your pain again.
+dealt with in the stories.
+After reading this book you will never feel alone in your pain again.

-Hannah Stone does a beautiful job of writing in a way that helps a grieving
+a beautiful job of writing in a way that helps a grieving parent know that this pain is real, but it is a pain that others

-parent know that this pain is real, but it is a pain that others have felt and have gotten through, and so will you.
-You will
+have felt and have gotten through, and so will you.
+You will have a better understanding of grief after reading these books,

-have a better understanding of grief after reading these books, and you will be left with a feeling of compassion for your
+and you will be left with a feeling of compassion for your grieving heart.

 Clara Hinton Author - Silent Grief